 T h e L i f e

-He was co-producer and host of a once-a-month literary interactive gathering called Word Substance Spatula at Toronto's Drake Hotel - a kind of theatre-in-the-round for writers - and has appeared on stage, screen, and in the TV shows The Expanse, The Firm, Reign, My Babysitter's a Vampire and others, as well as the odd commercial promoting products he would never actually use himself.
-He has written/produced/hosted segments for the Vancouver-based entertainment program, Metro Café, as well as a self-produced show, Life on Timber Street, a program for which he also composed the theme music.
-That show is now being referred to as ‘The Lost VHS Tapes.’
+He was co-producer and host of a once-a-month literary interactive gathering called Word Substance Spatula at Toronto's Drake Hotel - a kind of theatre-in-the-round for writers - and has appeared on stage, screen, and in the TV shows Star Trek: Starfleet Academy, The Expanse, The Firm, Reign, My Babysitter's a Vampire and others, as well as the odd commercial promoting products he’d never actually use himself.
+He wrote, produced, and hosted segments for the Vancouver-based entertainment program Metro Café, and hosted the show Life on Timber Street, which he produced and composed the theme music for.
+That show is now known as ‘The Lost VHS Tapes.’
 (Please return if you come across them.)
-Masterson was also a regular, lively and animated guest, often invited to share his inspired stories on CIUT's 89.5 FM talk radio show, HOWL, with Nik Beat, and also recalls appearing at the 215 Festival in Philadelphia as well as The Moth in New York City to read his work to appreciative audiences, but he can’t be certain.
-Timber continues auditioning for projects, producing new music, crafting innovative and imaginative fresh stories, and piecing together the early stages of his podcast, This Canadian Life, now that he’s arrived at life’s next chapter, his magical new home in enchanting Prince Edward County, with his extraordinarily patient and hilarious muse, Kelly, and their charismatic and unique pooches, Rosie and Pippy, which is unbearably exciting, though, mostly just to Tim.
-His latest endeavour is producing and hosting the radio show, WONDEROUS WORDS & PROGRESSIVE MELODIES on 99.3 COUNTY FM, the voice of The County, an hour-long program that features eclectic music, diverse readings and the occasional interview.
+Masterson was also a lively, animated guest on CIUT's 89.5 FM talk radio show, HOWL, with Nik Beat, often invited to share his inspired stories and excerpts from his novel.
+He also recalls appearing at the 215 Festival in Philadelphia to read his work to appreciative audiences, but he can’t be certain.
+Timber continues auditioning for projects, producing new music, crafting innovative and imaginative fresh stories, piecing together the early stages of his next collection of essays, Running Blissfully into Oncoming Traffic, compiling intriguing stories for his new podcast, This Canadian Life, and working on a script entitled I Went Through All This So You Don’t Have To, now that he’s arrived at his life’s next chapter, a magical new home in enchanting Prince Edward County, with his extraordinarily patient and hilarious muse, Kelly, and their charismatic and unique pooches, Rosie and Pippy, which is unbearably exciting, though mostly just to Tim.
+His latest project is producing and hosting a weekly radio show, Wondrous Stories & Progressive Melodies, on 99.3 County FM, the Voice of The County, an hour-long program that features eclectic music, diverse readings,99.3 County FM, the Voice of The County, an hour-long, weekly program that features eclectic music, diverse readings and the occasional interview.

 Timber Masterson has not yet received an Emmy, an Oscar, a MacArthur Fellowship, or any other prestigious, fancy-shmancy artistic prizes.
 No one knows what the future holds for him.